Smoke Control Areas

 Prior to the installation of a wood burning stove in a smoke control area it is essential to ensure that:

-1. The appliance is a DEFRA "exempt" stove.
+• the appliance is a DEFRA "exempt" stove

-2. The relevant planning permissions have been obtained in respect of the chimney/flue height.
+• the relevant planning permissions have been obtained in respect of the chimney/flue height

-3. The appliance is installed by a HETAS registered installer or alternatively, the installation inspected by a suitably qualified building inspector to ensure compliance with current building regulations.
-Further information is available from the HETAS website
+• the appliance is installed by a HETAS registered installer or alternatively, the installation inspected by a suitably qualified building inspector to ensure compliance with current building regulations.
+Further information on building regulations for wood burning stoves is available on the HETAS website.

-In addition, further detailed information regarding the installation, use and operation of solid fuel heating appliances can be gained on Solid Fuel Association Website
+In addition, further detailed information regarding the installation, use and operation of solid fuel heating appliances can be found on the Solid Fuel Association Website.

 Update cookies preferences